HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ### 12. Iteration and Retraining

-* **Clinical Trials**: New findings often lead to revised trials.
+* **Clinical Trials:** New findings often lead to revised trials.

-* **AI Development**: Continuous feedback and retraining ensure AI systems remain fair and effective as real-world data evolves.
+* **Similarly, in AI Development:** Continuous feedback and retraining ensure AI systems remain fair and effective as real-world data evolves.

 ---